cytoscape/cytoscape-manual/docs/Cytoscape_and_OpenCL_GPU.md

-As of 2017-01-06, drivers for Intel CPUs can be downloaded at [https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime](https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime) - look for "runtime-only".
+As of 2017-01-06, drivers for Intel CPUs can be downloaded at [https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime](https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime) - look for _runtime-only_.
 AMD requires you to [find drivers per device](https://www.amd.com/en/support) for older hardware or use ROCm:  [https://github.com/RadeonOpenCompute/ROCm/wiki#What-Is-ROCm. ](https://github.com/RadeonOpenCompute/ROCm/wiki#What-Is-ROCm).

-**Warning:** After you have just installed drivers for your OpenCL device, Cytoscape may require restarting to be able to "see" the device.
+**Warning:** After you have just installed drivers for your OpenCL device, Cytoscape may require restarting to be able to see the device.

 <a id="cytoscape_gpu_troubleshooting"> </a>
 ## OpenCL/GPU Troubleshooting